Instant Pot Greek Yogurt

-It’s a perfect snack any time of day.
-We like adding different flavoring and sweeteners to it, like jam, fresh berries, fruit, honey, maple syrup, granola or nuts.
+There are so many delicious ways to enjoy the yogurt.
+You can add different flavorings and sweeteners to it, like jam, fresh berries, fruit, honey, maple syrup, granola or nuts.
 It’s also really nice to have on hand for baking and can be substituted for sour cream.
-You can make the yogurt on the thinner side, like regular yogurt, or strain it through a cheesecloth to make it thicker, like Greek yogurt.

-What Kind of Milk to Use For Yogurt
+What Kind of Milk Do You Need To Use For Homemade Yogurt?

-I also use Fairlife whole milk to make yogurt and in this case, you don’t need to heat it all all.
-Since the Fairlife milk is already boiled and is ultra filtered, it doesn’t need to be boiled at all.
+Since the Fairlife milk is ultra filtered, it doesn’t need to be boiled at all.
 Not only does this make the process of making yogurt much easier, it also comes out much creamier and thicker.

 I have never tried making yogurt with other non-dairy milk (almond milk, cashew milk, etc.) so I have no idea if it works, how to adjust it, etc.